satori-com/mzbench/README.md

 MZBench is a robust load testing tool.
 Some key features:
 * Ability to generate workload in distributed mode.
-* Flexible DSL for running various workload scenarios.
+* Flexible Domain-specific Language (DSL) for running various workload scenarios.
 * Putting the results into common metrics-gathering systems like Graphite.

 ## Quickstart